tdadvocate/pret-pokegold-spaceworld-storypatch/README.md

 - Added proper collision data for all used map locations
   - This opens up all of the accessible map as mostly functional (including wild Pokémon but not including scripts after Route 1 Gate to Old City)
   - Some locations that have map files but are inaccessible do not have proper collision data since you cannot access them currently anyway
+  - Some maps still have blocks in place that I plan to remove in the future in the least damaging way possible if I can

 ## KNOWN BUGS
+### MAJOR:
-- Selecting the Continue Game option on the title screen without having a save made will cause the game to crash
+-Selecting the Continue Game option on the title screen without having a save made will cause the game to crash -Encountering a wild Pokémon to the East (and possibly North) of Silent Hills before receiving your starter will cause a soft lock that requires a restart to resolve.
+-Opening the Debug Menu version of Bill's PC  or the one in the Player's bedroom before getting your starter Pokémon will cause the game to crash
-- Talking to the rival at the end of Route 1 will still trigger the end demo dialogue and reset the game
-- Opening the Debug Menu version of Bill's PC before getting your starter Pokémon will cause the game to crash
+-Talking to the rival at the end of Route 1 will still trigger the end demo dialogue and reset the game -All of you Pokémon fainting will cause the game to reset.

+### Minor:
-- Nanami's dialogue incorrectly states that she is giving you 6 PokéBalls because the 99 she gives you is a temporary workaround
+-Storing Pokémon in the PC will corrupt them over time --Not exactly sure what causes them to corrupt so save states and limited usage of PC is recommended -Nanami's dialogue incorrectly states that she is giving you 6 PokéBalls because the items that she gives you are a temporary workaround for the lack of functional shop
-- Encountering a wild Pokémon to the East (and possibly North) of Silent Hills before receiving your starter will cause a soft lock that requires a restart to resolve.
-- Rival battle has grammatical error during the intro text
+-Rival battle has grammatical error during the intro text (Shows the text of "<rival's name>'s has started a battle!")
-- All of you Pokémon fainting will cause the game to reset.
-- Currently no way of acquiring more items besides the few PokéBalls that the player receives after defeating their Rival.
+-Currently no way of acquiring more items besides the few PokéBalls that the player receives after defeating their Rival.
-- Start menu does not update along with the story flags being achieved
-- Title screen menu does not update along with existing/missing save data
+-Start menu does not update along with the story flags being achieved -Title screen menu does not update along with existing/missing save data

 ## Currently Planned Changes
 - Remove locked door text for Oak's Lab so that the player may enter freely